michaelbuckner/NOW-Dynamic-Data-Generator/README.md

 - All class names have been prefixed with "Now" (e.g., AbstractDataGenerator → NowAbstractDataGenerator)
 - Attachment functionality has been removed from all classes
 - File names have been updated to match the new class names
+- Added ability to split output into separate files for closed and open cases using the `--split=true` parameter
+- Improved error handling with silent error management for JSON parsing issues

 ## Prerequisites